Zihhan318/Ming2/README.md

 ## Key Features
-Compared to [Ming-lite-omni v1.5](https://github.com/inclusionAI/Ming/tree/v1.5), Ming-flash-omni features key optimizations in the following 3 areas:
+Compared to [Ming-lite-omni v1.5](https://github.com/inclusionAI/Ming/tree/v1.5), Ming-flash-omni Preview features key optimizations in the following 3 areas:
-- **Sparse MoE Architecture for Omni-Modality**: With a 100B-A6B MoE backbone (extending Ling-Flash-2.0), a Dual-Balanced Routing Mechanism, combining Auxiliary Load Balancing Loss and Modality-Level Router Bias Update, is employed to ensure uniform expert activation and stable training across all modalities.
+- **Sparse MoE Architecture for Omni-Modality**: The Sparse MoE Architecture for Omni-Modality features a 100B-A6B MoE backbone (an extension of Ling-Flash-2.0).
+To ensure uniform expert activation and stable training across all modalities, Ming-flash-omni Preview  employs a Dual-Balanced Routing Mechanism that combines an Auxiliary Load Balancing Loss with a Modality-Level Router Bias Update.
-- **Generative Segmentation-as-Editing Paradigm**: Unifies segmentation and editing as a semantics-preserving generation task.
-Achieves 0.90 on GenEval, surpassing non-RL methods in fine-grained spatial control.
+- **Generative Segmentation-as-Editing Paradigm**: It unifies segmentation and editing into a semantics-preserving generation task, and achieves $0.90$ on GenEval, surpassing non-RL methods in fine-grained spatial control.
-- **Context-Aware and Dialectal Speech Recognition**: Sets new State-of-the-Art performance across all 12 ContextASR benchmarks.
-Significantly improved recognition performance for 15 Chinese dialects.
+- **Context-Aware and Dialectal Speech Recognition**: Ming-flash-omni Preview sets a new State-of-the-Art performance across all 12 ContextASR benchmarks, and it significantly improves recognition performance for 15 Chinese dialects.